-The following procedure describes sealing a non-mobile appliance to the floor for NSF standards.
+The following procedure describes sealing a non-mobile appliance to the floor for NSF standards of proper sanitary operation.
+Sealing the appliance to the floor prevents liquid spillage on adjacent surfaces of the floor from passing under inaccessible portions of the equipment.

 This may not be required for your application.

 - 1. Position the appliance in its final installation location.
 Be sure to leave adequate clearance between the back and sides per "Clearances" (pg.
 9) to ensure proper ventilation. - 2.
 Level the appliance front-to-back and side-to-side.
 See "Level the Appliance" (pg.
-15). - 3.
+14). - 3.
 Draw an outline of the appliance base on the floor. - 4.
 Raise and block the front side of the appliance. - 5.
 Apply a bead of NSF-approved sealant (see list below) to the floor, 1/2" (13 mm) inside the front part of the outline drawn in step 3.
 The bead of sealant must be heavy enough to seal the entire appliance surface when the appliance is lowered on top of the sealant. - 6.
 Raise and block the rear of the appliance. - 7.
 Apply sealant to the floor on the other three sides, as outlined in step 5. - 8.
 Examine the appliance to ensure that it is sealed to the floor around the entire perimeter.